shikokuchuo/mirai/README.md

 register a ‘miraiCluster’ for use with the [`foreach`](https://cran.r-project.org/package=foreach) package.

-This functionality, fulfilling a request from R-Core at R Project Sprint 2023, requires R \>= 4.4 (currently R-devel).
+This functionality fulfils a request from R-Core at R Project Sprint 2023.

 ### Use with Crew and Targets